-Despite the sheer amount of available formats currently littering the web and your computer, finding a quality media player to launch that digital copy of Deadpool you just picked up is not always easy.
-An all-in-one media hub, whether it provides merely the bare essentials or all the bells and whistles, is a necessary staple in today’s digital world of files and folders.
+Despite the sheer amount of available formats littering the web, finding a quality media player for your latest digital acquisition isn’t always easy.
+An all-in-one media hub, whether it provides merely the bare essentials or all the bells and whistles, is a necessary staple in today’s digital world of files and streaming devices.

-Fortunately, there are several free media players that stand out, whether you need to play a variety of formats, tag and sort your libraries, or simply listen to your favorite audio files.
-Here are our top picks for the best free media players for PC and Mac!
+Fortunately, there are media players that stand out, whether you need to play a variety of formats, tag and sort your libraries, or simply listen to your favorite audio files.
+Here are our top picks for the best media players for PC, Mac and more!

 VLC Media Player – Windows, MacOS, Linux

-The playback quality is top-notch regardless of viewing mode — as are the intuitive video effects for interactive zooming, video capturing, blurring, and mirroring images, among others.
+If you are into streaming or downloading video, you’ll love the intuitive video effects for interactive zooming, video capturing, blurring, and mirroring images, among others.
 There’s not much VLC can’t handle for casual audio and video playback or conversion.

 VLC Media Player is the way to go when looking for a program offering robust file compatibility, versatile playback, and frequent stability updates.
 The robust community of active users and programmers, known collectively as the VideoLAN Organization, is an added plus, along with the diverse network for extensions and available skins for Windows.